slobentanzer/snakemake-workshop/docs/source/tutorial/setup.rst

     dwn_make_samples        1              1              1
     total                   3              1              1

+    Reasons:
+        (check individual jobs above for details)
+        input files updated by another job:
+            all, dwn_make_samples
+        missing output files:
+            dwn_download, dwn_make_samples

     This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.

 The output first tells you that a new conda environment needs to be created.
 You can take a look at the corresponding dependency file to see which packages will be downloaded.

-Then it shows you that there are three separate jobs that would be run: 'all' is what you have seen previously in the ``Snakefile``, the other two are defined in the download module.Removing the dry-run flag would first install the conda environment and then execute the jobs.
+Then it shows you that there are three separate jobs that would be run: 'all' is what you have seen previously in the ``Snakefile``, the other two are defined in the download module.
+Removing the dry-run flag would first install the conda environment and then execute the jobs.

 Install dependencies
 --------------------